discordjs/guide/guide/popular-topics/intents.md

 Before storming off and doing so, you should stop and carefully think about if you need these events.
 Discord made them opt-in so users across the platform can enjoy a higher level of [privacy](https://en.wikipedia.org/wiki/Privacy_by_design).
 Presences can expose quite a bit of personal information through games and online times, for example.
 You might find it sufficient for your bot to have a little less information about all guild members at all times, considering you still get the command author as GuildMember from the command execution message and can fetch targets separately.

-### Problems in version 12

-`GUILD_MEMBERS`
-- The client events `"guildMemberAdd"`, `"guildMemberRemove"`, `"guildMemberUpdate"` do not emit
-- <DocsLink branch="stable" path="class/Guild?scrollTo=memberCount">`Guild#memberCount`</DocsLink> returns the member count as of ready
-- Fetching members times out

-`GUILD_PRESENCES`
-- Member caches are empty *(or only have very few entries)*
-- User cache is empty *(or has only very few entries)*
-- All members appear to be offline

 ### Error: Disallowed Intents

 Should you receive an error prefixed with `[DISALLOWED_INTENTS]`, please review your developer dashboard settings for all privileged intents you use.
-This topic's official documentation is on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).
+Check on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents) for up to date information.

 ## Enabling Intents